 Z. Fox, G. Neuert and B. Munsky, Finite state projection based bounds to compare chemical master equation models using single-cell data, Journal of Chemical Physics, 145:7, 074101 (2016), online here

-ZR Fox and B. Munsky, The finite state projection based Fisher information matrix approach to estimate and maximize the information in single-cell experiments, bioRxiv (2018), online here
+ZR Fox and B. Munsky, The finite state projection based Fisher information matrix approach to estimate information and optimize single-cell experiments, PLoS computational biology 15 (1), e1006365, online here

 When biological models under-perform expectations, it is tempting to attribute failure to “bad models” or “insufficient data”.
 However, predictions from good models and sufficient data may fail due to poor integration of the two.
 Unlike most engineered systems, biological fluctuations are dominated by discrete fluctuations in DNA, RNA and protein.
 Integrating stochastic models with single-cell experiments can provide a wealth of information about gene regulatory dynamics , but for discrete, positive fluctuations, standard data-model integration analyses (e.g., assuming normal distributions or making CLT arguments) can produce nearly perfect fits to old data yet fail dramatically to predict new phenomena.
 Yet, when these fail, approaches that dispense with CLT assumptions can yield extremely accurate quantitative predictions, even for the exact same data and exact same models.